 Contiki tours are a popular travel option that thousands of people take each year.
 Read my Contiki Tour Review to see the good and bad of Contiki tours and determine if this is a good option for you.

 See why Hostelworld is my top choice for finding and booking hostels in Europe.
 Read my Hostelworld Review and learn the strategies we use to find the best hostels.

 This section features general travel tips for everything from spotting tourist scams and fashion advice to solo travel pointers and group travel tips.

 Using your smartphone and data plan in Europe can be costly.
-Read our Guide To Using Smartphones and Data Plans in Europe and How To Buy A SIM Card in Europe to make sure you don’t rack up a huge phone bill.
+Read our Guide To Using Smartphones and Data Plans in Europe, How To Buy A SIM Card in Europe, and Guide to the Best eSIMs for Europe to make sure you don’t rack up a huge phone bill.

 Worried about using your electronics in Europe?
 Read our Guide To Using Your Electronics in Europe to see what kinds of electronics you can (and can’t) use in Europe.

 Here are a few helpful articles to help you get the most out of your day-to-day travels.

 The websites we use to book and plan our travels.